yiisoft/demo/README.md

      */
     private ?DateTime $client_birthdate = null;
 ````
-1. The value accepted from coalface __form uses a string so initialize ClientForm.php's ````private ?string $client_birthdate = null```` with as string.
+1. The value accepted from coalface __form uses a string so initialize ClientForm.php's ````private ?string $client_birthdate = null```` with a string
+   not a DateTime function.
-1. Question mark before ?\DateTime allows for null value.
+3. Question mark before ?\DateTime allows for null value.
 Use consistently in function declaration as well as seen below.
 ...src/Invoice/Entity/Client.php **and below**
 ...src/Invoice/Client/ClientForm.php
 ````